 In the image, the diagonal is suggested by a few strong decisions rather than drawn as a hard stripe.
 The larger pieces begin the movement, the smaller marks continue it, and the open areas keep the path from becoming a wall of decoration.

 Do not fill the whole diagonal with decoration.
 A diagonal is a path, not a fence.
 The eye should travel, pause, and continue.
+If the path becomes too loud, remove the middle decoration first; a diagonal often reads better with a visible gap between beats.

 Margins